RolloutIQ™ vs Autodesk Forma

 Owner Portfolio System of Record

-RolloutIQ aggregates across every store, every contractor, and the full deal-to-closeout lifecycle from one retail-native hierarchy.
-It is the owner's system of record, not a single project's account that the contractor controls.
+RolloutIQ™ aggregates across every store, every contractor, and the full deal-to-closeout lifecycle from one retail-native hierarchy.
+It is the owner's portfolio system of record, held above the individual project accounts a contractor administers.

 Portfolio Schedule-Health Visibility